Local anesthetic: Treatment of overdose: "Lipid rescue"

-Lipid emulsion therapy or lipid rescue is a method of toxicity treatment was invented by Dr. Guy Weinberg in 1998, and was not widely used until after the first published successful rescue in 2006.
+Lipid emulsion therapy or lipid rescue is a method of toxicity treatment that was invented by Dr. Guy Weinberg in 1998, and was not widely used until after the first published successful rescue in 2006.
 Evidence indicates Intralipid, a commonly available intravenous lipid emulsion, can be effective in treating severe cardiotoxicity secondary to local anesthetic overdose, including human case reports.
 However, the evidence at this point is still limited.

 Though most case reports to date have recorded most common use of Intralipid, other emulsions, such as Liposyn and Medialipid, have also been shown effective.

 Ample supporting animal evidence and human case reports show successful use of lipid rescue in this way.
 In the UK, efforts have been made to publicize lipid rescue more widely.
 In 2010, lipid rescue had been officially promoted as a treatment of local anesthetic toxicity by the Association of Anaesthetists of Great Britain and Ireland.
 One published case has been reported of successful treatment of refractory cardiac arrest in bupropion and lamotrigine overdose using lipid emulsion.

-The design of a 'homemade' lipid rescue kit has been described.
+The design of a 'homemade' lipid rescue kit consisting of a standard lipid injection, IV tubing, syringes, and needles has been described.

 Although lipid rescue mechanism of action is not completely understood, the added lipid in the blood stream may act as a sink, allowing for the removal of lipophilic toxins from affected tissues.
 This theory is compatible with two studies on lipid rescue for clomipramine toxicity in rabbits and with a clinical report on the use of lipid rescue in veterinary medicine to treat a puppy with moxidectin toxicosis.